Are you’re looking to buy a new Fossil watch?

-The watches in the Nate collection are designed with both military and modern influences.
+The watches in the Nate collection are designed with both military and modern features.

 The result of this is a classy, bold, and sleek watch that would be a great day-to-day companion.

-The watches in this series aren’t designed as dress watches, so it may not be the best idea to pair it with a suit (but it can totally be done).
+The watches in this series aren’t designed as dress watches, so it may not be the best idea to pair them with a suit (but it can totally be done).